lscalese/iris-monlbl-example/README.md

-## intersystems-objectscript-template
+## iris-monlbl-example

-This is a template for InterSystems ObjectScript Github repository.
+This repository is just a resource for the following community article /*work in progress*/
-The template goes also with a few files which let you immediately compile your ObjectScript files in InterSystems IRIS Community Edition in a docker container

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.